-Where Supreme Court nominee Brett Kavanaugh stands on key issues
+Where Brett Kavanaugh stands on key issues

 During his confirmation hearings, Kavanaugh declined to elaborate on his views on executive power or protections for a president who might face an investigation and subpoena.

-When Democratic Sen. Dianne Feinstein of California asked Kavanaugh if a sitting President could be compelled to respond to a subpoena, he declined to offer his views.
+When Democratic Sen. Dianne Feinstein of California asked Kavanaugh if a sitting president could be compelled to respond to a subpoena, he declined to offer his views.
 "I can't give you an answer on that hypothetical question," he said.

 In a 2009 Minnesota Law Review article, Kavanaugh had written that "Congress might consider a law exempting a President -- while in office -- from criminal prosecution and investigation, including from questioning by criminal prosecutors or defense counsel."
 In the same article, however, he noted, "If the President does something dastardly, the impeachment process is available."